-Execute on the Cartesian point of line dispensing.
-Line speed may be too fast to dispense on the right angel and becoming an arc. in order to do so by adding Blend Point, it will slow down the speed before going to the right angel, and shoot out a perfect motion of Cartesian point.
+Execute on the cartesian point of line dispensing.
+Line speed may be too fast to dispense on the right angel and becoming an arc.
+In order to do so by adding Blend Point, it will slow down the speed before going to the right angel, and shoot out a perfect motion of cartesian point.

-Method: Add function Blend Point after Line Passing to slow down the speed on the turning point.
+Method: Add function Blend Point after Line Passing command at same location to slow down the speed on the turning point.